 Which factors influence parenting styles?

-There are many factors such as cultural, social, political, and economic factors that affect parenting styles.
+Many factors such as cultural, social, political, and economic factors affect parenting styles.
 Apart from that, the behavior and beliefs of parents also play a key role in children’s development.

 What is the importance of studying parenting styles?